Failure to thrive ∙

-I have loved you with an everlasting love; therefore, I have drawn you to myself with lovingkindness. – Jeremiah 31:3
+I have loved you with an everlasting love.
+With unfailing love I have drawn you to myself. – Jeremiah 31:3

 1 John 4:16-19

 16 We have come to know and have believed the love which God has for us.
 God is love, and the one who abides in love abides in God, and God abides in him.

 18 There is no fear in love; but perfect love casts out fear, because fear involves punishment, and the one who fears is not perfected in love.